 At UCI's 50-year celebration, held February 5, 2016, the School of Education hosted a tribute to founding faculty, staff, and students.
-Rachael Mitchell was one of faculty members who contributed her memories of the early days at UCI.
+Rachael Mitchell was one of the faculty members who contributed her memories of the early days at UCI.

 We are sharing historic recollections at this time with a wider audience since we believe information from the past helps in our understanding of the current accomplishments of the School.